Doctor Manhattan: After Doomsday Clock

-During the events of Dark Nights: Death Metal, Wally West reveals Manhattan's energy is Connective Energy, and after he tried to undo his change in order to try and restore the DC Universe, the Quintessence's members used that same energy against Perpetua.
+During the events of Dark Nights: Death Metal, Wally West reveals Manhattan's energy is Connective Energy, and after he tried to undo his change in order to try to restore the DC Universe, the Quintessence's members used that same energy against Perpetua.
 The Batman Who Laughs takes Wally prisoner to get Manhattan's powers, but Wonder Woman suggests using both the Connective and Crisis Energies to create an "Anti-Crisis".
 In Death Metal, a "Final Bruce Wayne", an amalgamated version of Batman and Manhattan often referred to as "Batmanhattan", appears.
 The Batman Who Laughs transplants his brain into Batmanhattan's body to gain his powers.

 Characterization

 Appearance

 Doctor Manhattan's body is humanoid, and his build is tall and muscular.
 His height and relative size vary depending on his needs but generally remain above 1.83 m tall.
 He is completely blue (altering his shade and luminosity at will) and has no hair.
-On his forehead, he has etched a stylized image of a hydrogen atom.
+On his forehead, he etched a stylized image of a hydrogen atom.
 He did this during preparations by the military for his unveiling to the general public.
 They presented him with a hat as a part of his uniform that had a group of crossed ellipses on it, intended to look like an atom but Jon did not see the resemblance.
 He replaced it with a symbol of his own, saying that if he were to have a symbol it should at least be one that he respects.

 As Doctor Manhattan, his costume started as a black leotard, which presumably he created.
 As time progressed the costume shrank progressively to a pair of shorts, then a brief, then a thong; he eventually went on to wear nothing at all, since he had become indifferent to the need for clothing.
 The only purpose his original costume served was to make those around him (including the general public) more comfortable.

 Before the experiment, Jon Osterman was a human of average height.
 He had brown hair and brown eyes.
 As a physicist, he often wore a suit.